-The Participatory Budgeting Project (PBP) is a nonprofit organization that empowers people to decide together how to spend public money, primarily in the US and Canada.
-We create and support participatory budgeting processes that deepen democracy, build stronger communities, and make public budgets more equitable and effective.
+The Participatory Budgeting Project (PBP) works with communities across the US and Canada to decide together how to spend public money.
+We create and support participatory budgeting (PB) processes that deepen democracy, build stronger communities, and make public budgets more equitable and effective.

 The idea for PBP began when scholars Josh Lerner, Michael Menser, and Gianpaolo Baiocchi met at the 2005 World Social Forum in Porto Alegre, Brazil—the very place where participatory budgeting was first launched in 1989.
 All three of them had been researching, writing about, and/or working with international communities to do participatory budgeting.